BNasmith/PTForsyth/PTFWorkofChrist.md

 man's sin, and which must be entailed by man's sin if God is a holy and therefore a judging
 God.
-It is impossible for us to say that God was angry with Christ ; but still Christ entered the wrath of God, understanding that phrase as I endeavoured to explain it yesterday.
+It is impossible for us to say that God was angry with Christ; but still Christ entered the wrath of God, understanding that phrase as I endeavoured to explain it yesterday.
 He entered the penumbra of judgment, and from